CUBRID/cubrid-manual/en/sql/tuning.rst

 In the above example, under lines of "Trace Statistics:" are the result of tracing.
 Each items of tracing result are as below.

-*   **SELECT** (time: 1, fetch: 975, ioread: 2): Total statistics regarding SELECT query.
+*   **SELECT** (time: 1, fetch: 975, ioread: 2)

-    time: 4 => Total query time took 4ms.
+    *   time: 4 => Total query time took 4ms.

-    fetch: 975 => 975 times were fetched regarding pages. (not the number of pages, but the count of accessing pages. even if the same pages are fetched, the count is increased.).
+    *   fetch: 975 => 975 times were fetched regarding pages. (not the number of pages, but the count of accessing pages. even if the same pages are fetched, the count is increased.).

-    ioread: disk accessed 2 times.
+    *   ioread: disk accessed 2 times.

+    : Total statistics regarding SELECT query.
 If the query is rerun, fetching count and ioread count can be shrinken because some of query result are read from buffer.

-    *   **SCAN** (table: olympic), (heap time: 0, fetch: 26, ioread: 0, readrows: 25, rows: 25): heap scan statistics for the olympic table.
+    *   **SCAN** (table: olympic), (heap time: 0, fetch: 26, ioread: 0, readrows: 25, rows: 25)

-        heap time: 0 => It took less than 1ms.
+        *   heap time: 0 => It took less than 1ms.
 CUBRID rounds off a value less than millisecond, so a time value less than 1ms is displayed as 0.

-        fetch: 26 => page fetching count is 26.
+        *   fetch: 26 => page fetching count is 26.

-        ioread: 0 => disk accessing count is 0.
+        *   ioread: 0 => disk accessing count is 0.

-        readrows: 25 => the number of rows read when scanning is 25.
+        *   readrows: 25 => the number of rows read when scanning is 25.

-        rows: 25 => the number of rows in result is 25.
+        *   rows: 25 => the number of rows in result is 25.

+        : Heap scan statistics for the olympic table.

-        *   **SCAN** (index: participant.fk_participant_host_year), (btree time: 1, fetch: 941, ioread: 2, readkeys: 5, filteredkeys: 5, rows: 916) (lookup time: 0, rows: 14): index scanning statistics regarding participant.fk_participant_host_year index
+        *   **SCAN** (index: participant.fk_participant_host_year), (btree time: 1, fetch: 941, ioread: 2, readkeys: 5, filteredkeys: 5, rows: 916) (lookup time: 0, rows: 14)

-            btree time: 1 => It took 1ms.
+            *   btree time: 1 => It took 1ms.

-            fetch: 941 => page fetching count is 941.
+            *   fetch: 941 => page fetching count is 941.

-            ioread: 2 => disk accessing count is 2.
+            *   ioread: 2 => disk accessing count is 2.

-            readkeys: 5 => the number of keys read is 5.
+            *   readkeys: 5 => the number of keys read is 5.

-            filteredkeys: 5 => the number of keys which the key filter is applied is 5.
+            *   filteredkeys: 5 => the number of keys which the key filter is applied is 5.

-            rows: 916 => the number of rows scanning is 916.
+            *   rows: 916 => the number of rows scanning is 916.

-            lookup time: 0 => It took less than 1ms when accessing data after index scan.
+            *   lookup time: 0 => It took less than 1ms when accessing data after index scan.

-            rows: 14 => the number of rows after applying data filter; in the query, the number of rows is 14 when data filter "p.gold > 20" is applied.
+            *   rows: 14 => the number of rows after applying data filter; in the query, the number of rows is 14 when data filter "p.gold > 20" is applied.

+            : Index scanning statistics regarding participant.fk_participant_host_year index.

-    *   **GROUPBY** (time: 0, sort: true, page: 0, ioread: 0, rows: 5): group by statistics.
+    *   **GROUPBY** (time: 0, sort: true, page: 0, ioread: 0, rows: 5)

-            time: 0 => It took less than 1ms when "group by" is applied.
+        *   time: 0 => It took less than 1ms when "group by" is applied.

-            sort: true => It's true because sorting is applied.
+        *   sort: true => It's true because sorting is applied.

-            page: 0 => the number or temporary pages used in sorting is 0.
+        *   page: 0 => the number or temporary pages used in sorting is 0.

-            ioread: 0 => It took less than 1ms to access disk.
+        *   ioread: 0 => It took less than 1ms to access disk.

-            rows: 5 => the number of result rows regarding "group by" is 5.
+        *   rows: 5 => the number of result rows regarding "group by" is 5.

+        : Group by statistics.

 The following is an example to join 3 tables.